brucemack/Si5351-Console/README.md

 ===========

 The sweep capability can be useful in a number of contexts.
-Characterizing filters is the one that the feature was created for in the first place.
+Characterizing filters is the one task that the feature was created for in the first place.

 Think of the sweep feature as an automation of pressing the +/- buttons a